 One of the pivotal moments in the Nazi rise to power was the burning of the Reichstag, the seat of the German Parliament.

-In the midst of an economic crisis, a foreign dissenter had begun to launch attacks on important buildings.
+Amid an economic crisis, a foreign dissenter had begun to launch attacks on important buildings.
 Warnings of investigators were ignored, until the Reichstag, the German legislative building, and symbol of Germany, started to burn.
 Dutch terrorist Marius van der Lubbe was arrested for the deed and, despite denying he was a communist, was declared one by Hermann Goering.
 Goering later announced that the Nazi Party planned "to exterminate" German communists.

 Hitler, seizing the moment, declared an all-out war on terrorism and two weeks later the first detention center was built in Oranianberg to hold the suspected allies of the terrorist.
-Within four weeks of the "terrorist" attack, legislation was pushed through that suspended constitutional guarantees of free speech, privacy and habeas corpus.
+Within four weeks of the "terrorist" attack, legislation was pushed through that suspended constitutional guarantees of free speech, privacy, and habeas corpus.
 Suspected terrorists could be imprisoned without specific charges and without access to lawyers.
 Police could search houses without warrants if the cases involved terrorism.

 You can visit the Reichstag today.
 A controversial glass dome over the plenary hall was added and has today become one of Berlin's most recognized landmarks.

-You can also visit Hitler's Munich tour for insight into the origins of the National Socialism movement.
+You can also visit Hitler's Munich tour for an insight into the origins of the National Socialism movement.
 You can easily combine it with a visit to the Dachau memorial.